-We granted the project a cap and floor regime in December 2014 setting the final cap and floor levels for the Nemo Link project at £77.0m and £43.9m respectively (in 2013/14 prices).
+We granted the project a cap and floor regime in December 2014 setting the final cap and floor levels for the Nemo Link project at £77.0m and £43.9m, respectively (in 2013/14 prices).
 Further detail is set out in our December 2019 Decision on the Post Construction Review of the Nemo Link interconnector to Belgium.
-The project started commercial operations in January 2019.
+The project started commercial operations in January 2019 and progressed to its first End of Period Assessment (EPA), which was completed in July 2024.